Ch33s3Burger/ODISS-Docker/documentation/INSTALLATION.md

 ## Single Server

 The following installation guide describes the procedure to set up this project on a single machine.

-You can customize the Apache Druid applications to fit the system size.
+Run the following commands in a terminal.

 1. Clone the Repository